Maximum smoothed likelihood estimators for the interval censoring model: Appendix

-\begin{proof}[Proof of Theorem \ref{th:consistency}] By the assumption on the kernel estimates and the observation density $g$, we may assume that $\tilde h_n$ satisfies (\ref{separation_condition_estimate}), for some $\e>0$, and all large $n$.
+\begin{pf*}{Proof of Theorem \ref{thconsistency}} By the assumption on the kernel estimates and the observation density $g$, we may assume that $\tilde h_n$ satisfies (\ref {separationconditionestimate}), for some $\varepsilon>0$, and all large $n$.
 Let the function $\psi$ be defined by

-Then we must have, if $h_j=\tilde h_{nj}$, $j=1,2$, and $h=\tilde h_n$,
+Then we must have, if $h_j=\tilde h_{nj}$, $j=1,2$ and $h=\tilde h_n$,

-This implies (see also (4.20) in \cite{GrWe:92}):
+This implies (see also (4.20) in \cite{GrWe92}):

-Fix a small $\d\in[0,M/2]$ and let the intervals $A_{\d}$ and $B_{\d}$ be defined by
+Fix a small $\delta\in[0,M/2]$ and let the intervals $A_{\delta}$ and $B_{\delta}$ be defined by

-Then, arguing as in \cite{GrWe:92}, Part II, Chapter 4, we find that there exists an $M>0$ such that for all $n$,
+Then, arguing as in \cite{GrWe92}, Part II, Chapter~4, we find that there exists an $M>0$ such that for all $n$,

-We also cannot have that $\hat F_n(u_{k_n})-\hat F_n(t_{k_n})\to0$, for a sequence of points $(t_{k_n},u_{k_n})\in C_{\d}$.
+We also cannot have that $\hat F_n(u_{k_n})-\hat F_n(t_{k_n})\to0$, for a sequence of points $(t_{k_n},u_{k_n})\in C_{\delta}$.
 For suppose, if necessary by taking a subsequence, that $t_{k_n}\to t_0$ and $u_{k_n}\to u_0$.
-The $u_0-t_0\ge\e+\d$.
-By the vague convergence of $\hat F_n$ to $F$, there are continuity points $t_1$ and $u_1$ such that $t_0<t_1<u_1<u_0$, $u_1-t_1\ge \tfrac12\d+\e$, and $\hat F_n(t_1)\to F(t_1)$ and $\hat F_n(u_1)\to F(u_1)$.
+The $u_0-t_0\ge\varepsilon+\delta$.
+By the vague convergence of $\hat F_n$ to $F$, there are continuity points $t_1$ and $u_1$ such that $t_0<t_1<u_1<u_0$, $u_1-t_1\ge\frac12\delta+\varepsilon$, and $\hat F_n(t_1)\to F(t_1)$ and $\hat F_n(u_1)\to F(u_1)$.
 Moreover, since

 for large $n$, we must have: $F(u_1)-F(t_1)=0$.
-We then would get that there exists a rectangle $[t_1,t_2]\times[u_2,u_1]$ such that $u_2-t_2>\e$ and
+We then would get that there exists a rectangle $[t_1,t_2]\times[u_2,u_1]$ such that $u_2-t_2>\varepsilon$ and

 for any $K>0$, contradicting (\ref{consistency-ineq}).
-So we may also assume that
+So, we may also assume that

 for all $n$.